CDLUC3/ezid/doc/apidoc.2.rst

     print $r->code, $r->decoded_content;
   }

-To create an identifier, supplying initial metadata values from a hash, `%metadata`:hl1:\ :
+The following example creates an identifier, supplying initial metadata values from a hash, `%metadata`:hl1:.
+Note that LWP is particular about how https URLs are expressed.
+In an LWP request the protocol should be included but not a port number ("\https://ezid.cdlib.org/..."), but conversely when supplying credentials the https port number should be included but not a protocol ("ezid.cdlib.org:443").

 .. parsed-literal::